Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/gnm.md

 Conversion of human hemoglobin (left) into a network of nodes and springs (right) in which two nodes are connected by a spring if they are within a threshold distance of 7.3 angstroms.
 {: style="font-size: medium;"}

 The alpha carbons in a protein are subject to random fluctuations that cause them to move from their equilibrium positions.
-These fluctuations are *Gaussian*, meaning that the alpha carbon can deviate randomly from its equilibrium position according to a normal (bell-shaped) distribution.
+These fluctuations are *Gaussian*, meaning that the alpha carbon deviates randomly from its equilibrium position according to a normal (bell-shaped) distribution.
 In other words, although an alpha carbon's position is due to random chance, it is more likely to be near the equilibrium than far away.

+Although atomic fluctuations are powered by randomness, the movements of protein atoms are heavily correlated.
+For example, imagine the simple case in which all of a protein's alpha carbons are connected in a straight line.
+If we pull the first alpha carbon away from the center of the protein, then the second alpha carbon will be pulled along with it.
+Our goal is to understand how the movements of *every* pair of alpha carbons may be related.

+## Inner products and cross-correlations

 As illustrated in the figure below, the equilibrium position of node \textvar{i} is represented by the vector $$\mathbf{R_i^0}$$, and its position at a given point in time is denoted by the (variable) vector $$ \mathbf{\mathbf{\Delta R_i}}$$.
 The distance between node \textvar{i} and node \textvar{j} at equilibrium is denoted by the vector $$\mathbf{R_{ij}^0}$$, which is equal to $$\mathbf{R_j^0} - \mathbf{R_i^0}$$; at a given point in time, this distance becomes the vector $$\mathbf{R_{ij}}$$.

 [![image-center](../assets/images/600px/gaussian_fluctuations.png){: .align-center}](../assets/images/gaussian_fluctuations.png)
 (Left) A small network of nodes connected by springs deriving from a protein structure.
 The distance between two nodes *i* and *j* is denoted by the variable $$ \mathbf{R_{ij}} $$.
 (Right) Zooming in on two nodes *i* and *j* that are within the threshold distance.
 The equilibrium positions of node *i* and node *j* are represented by the distance vectors $$ \mathbf{R_i^0} $$ and $$ \mathbf{R_j^0} $$, with the distance between them denoted $$ \mathbf{R_{ij}^0} $$, which is equal to $$ \mathbf{R_j^0} - \mathbf{R_i^0} $$.
 The vectors $$ \mathbf{\mathbf{\Delta R_i}} $$ and $$ \mathbf{\mathbf{\Delta R_j}} $$ represent the nodes' respective changes from equilibrium.
 Image courtesy: Ahmet Bakan.
 {: style="font-size: medium;"}

-Although atomic fluctuations are powered by randomness, the movements of protein atoms are heavily correlated.
-For example, imagine the simple case in which all of a protein's alpha carbons are connected in a straight line.
-If we pull the first alpha carbon away from the center of the protein, then the second alpha carbon will be pulled along with it, and the movements of these two alpha carbons will be directly correlated.
-Our goal is to understand how the movements of *every* pair of alpha carbons may be related.

-## Inner products and cross-correlations

 To determine how the movements of alpha carbons *i* and *j* are related, we need to study the fluctuation vectors $$ \mathbf{\mathbf{\Delta R_i}} $$ and $$ \mathbf{\mathbf{\Delta R_j}} $$.
 Do these vectors point in similar or opposing directions?